Answer:

 When our first-person shooter protagonist is made subject to the loud noise of an explosion, these hairs lose sensitivity, which causes them to bend.
 The same thing happens to us when we’re at a concert or in a loud café.

-We feel like we need to shout for some time, even after the noise stops because these hairs get bent down.
+We feel like we need to yell for some time, even after the noise stops because these hairs get bent down.
 Until they get back up again, we won’t be hearing properly.

 This loss of sensitivity can be permanent, resulting in permanent hearing loss.

-If you’re constantly forcing these hairs to bend down under the weight of your music’s volume, at one point, they’ll just stop trying to get back up again.
-At least they won’t ever stand as erect as they should.
+If you’re consistently compelling these hairs to bend down under the weight of your music’s volume, at one point, they’ll just stop attempting to get back up again.
+At least they won’t ever stand as upright as they should.
 Once this happens, there’s no fixing it.

 This is what’s known as noise-induced hearing loss (NIHL).